Reinforcement Learning for Aligning Large Language Models Agents with Interactive Environments: Quantifying and Mitigating Prompt Overfitting: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the European Commission's Horizon Europe Framework Programme under grant No 101070381 (PILLAR-robots).
-Experiments presented in this paper were carried out using the HPC resources of IDRIS under the allocation 2023-[A0151013011] made by GENCI.
+Experiments presented in this paper were carried out using the HPC resources of IDRIS under the allocation 2024-[A0151013011] made by GENCI.
+This work was supported by the European Commission's Horizon Europe Framework Programme under grant No 101070381 (PILLAR-robots) and by PEPR Sharp (ANR-23-PEIA-0008, ANR, FRANCE 2030).